jbox-web/ajax-datatables-rails/README.md

 end
 ```

+Don't forget to make sure the proper route has been added to `config/routes.rb`.

 ### View
 * Set up an html `<table>` with a `<thead>` and `<tbody>`
 * Add in your table headers if desired